svoop/dry-credentials/README.md

 ### Hanami 2

-To use credentials in a [Hanami 2](https//hanami.org) app, first add this gem to the gemfile of the app and then  create a provider `config/providers/credentials.rb`:
+To use credentials in a [Hanami 2](https//hanami.org) app, first add this gem to the Gemfile of the app and then create a provider `config/providers/credentials.rb`:

 ```ruby
 # frozen_string_literal: true